 Login to Complete A Nomination or to Access Scoring Panel

-The Nominee is responsible for ensuring that all information, including that requested from third parties (e.g. nominator statements, recommendation letters and verification of eligibility), is submitted via the online portal by 5pm on Tuesday, November 28.
-Incomplete nominations will not be forwarded to the Selection Committee and will not be considered.
+The Nominee is responsible for ensuring that all information, including that requested from third parties (e.g. nominator statements, verification of eligibility and recommendation letters), is submitted via the online portal by 5pm on Tuesday, November 27.
+Incomplete nominations, including those missing any information requested from a third party, will not be forwarded to the Selection Committee and will not be considered.

 The Oklahoma Foundation for Excellence recognizes one outstanding teacher from a public research university.
 The Medal winner will receive a $5,000 cash award and a glass sculpture designed specifically for this award.
-Honorees will be recognized at the Academic Awards Banquet on May 19, 2018.
-ALL NOMINATIONS MUST BE SUBMITTED ONLINE BY 5PM ON TUESDAY, NOVEMBER 28, 2017.
+Honorees will be recognized at the Academic Awards Banquet, to be held at the Renaissance Hotel in Tulsa on May 18, 2019.
+By submitting a nomination, nominees commit themselves (if selected) to attend the event where the award will be conferred.
+Previous award winners are ineligible for nomination.

 The nominee must currently be a full-time faculty member employed by a public research university in Oklahoma (as those terms are defined by the Oklahoma State Regents for Higher Education) and must have demonstrated excellence in education.
 Each nominee’s performance will be evaluated in terms of his or her own particular teaching environment.